2026-05-23 11:57:04 | EST

 News Analysis

-{平台标识} We provide consistent updates on equity markets, focusing on earnings performance and stock price trends.
+pattern analysis We analyze stock performance through earnings data, price action, and institutional activity to help investors understand market dynamics.
 A recent Morgan Stanley analysis of 150 years of stock and bond data suggests that the traditional 60/40 portfolio may lose its shock-absorbing power when inflation runs hot.
 With inflation still elevated, investors could face a repeat of the 2021-2022 breakdown, where bonds failed to offset stock market declines.

 Live News